prodigeni/scala-backend/README.md

-This repository is base for submodules.
-When you clone this repo you'll clone submodules as well.

-Current submodules:
-* scala-wikifactory as wikifactory
+This repository contains various back-end projects written in Scala language.

+Projects:
+* wikifactory is a library to easily access current wikifarm data
+* phalanx is a new spam/user blocking service